 ROYAL HOLLOWAY University of London

-PROGRAMME SPECIFICATION
+COURSE SPECIFICATION

 This document describes the Master of Science, Postgraduate Diploma and Postgraduate Certificate in Environmental Diagnosis and Management.
-This specification is valid for new entrants from September 2019.
+This specification is valid for new entrants from September 2020.

-The aims of the programme are:
+The aims of the course are: